RaulCaroMoreno/web-behavior-framework/README.md

 # web-behavior-framework
 Behavior layer of an automated framework based on Maven, Junit5 and Java.
+It contains the basic of Page object model and behavior layer.